+Specialized Medical Equipment and Supplies

+Category 1: Sub-Category 1:

+\checkmark

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

+\checkmark

-pecialized Medical Equipment and Supplies CBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: ervice Definition (Scope): Category 4: Sub-Category 4: Durable and nondurable medical equipment not available ble through Medicaid or the state plan which enables individuals to increase to perform activities of daily living or to perceive, cor communicate with the environment in which they live This service also includes items necessary for life supp · · · · · · · · · · · · · · · · · · · supplies and equipment necessary to the proper functi pecify applicable (if any) limits on the amount, freq luency, or duration of this service: he following limitations apply to the receipt of specia lized medical equipment and supplies: Prior approval by the department is required for each The department reserves the right to require a second opinion by a department selected provider.
-Items reimbursed with waiver funds shall be in additi ion to any medical equipment and supplies furnished under the Medicai - Items must be of direct medical or remedial benefit to and necessary as a result of the individuals disability Medications, prescribed or nonprescribed, and vitami
+• The sup Spec The • Pr • Th de • It eq • It an berform activities of daily living or to perceive, control nmunicate with the environment in which they live. is service also includes items necessary for life support oplies and equipment necessary to the proper functionin cify applicable (if any) limits on the amount, frequer following limitations apply to the receipt of specialized rior approval by the department is required for each au he department reserves the right to require a second op epartment selected provider. ems reimbursed with waiver funds shall be in addition juipment and supplies furnished under the Medicaid sta- ems must be of direct medical or remedial benefit to the id necessary as a result of the individual's disability.
+Iedications, prescribed or nonprescribed, and vitamins i; ancillary ng of such items. ncy, or duration of this service: d medical equipment and supplies: thorization. inion by a to any medical ate plan. e individual

+Serv vice Delivery Method (check each that applies):

+Participant-directed as specified in Appendix Provider managed E

-$\label{eq:specify} \textbf{Specify whether the service may be provided by (check each that applies):}$
+Spec cify whether the service may be provided by (check) each that applies):

+Prov Legally Responsible Person Relative Legal Guardian vider Specifications:

-Provider Category Provider Type Title Agency Medical Equipment Supplier
+Provider Category Provider Type Title

+Agency Medical Equipment Supplier

+Ap pendix C: Participant Services

+C-1/C-3: Provider Specifications s for Service

 Service Type: Other Service

-Service Name: Specialized Medical Equipment and Supplies Provider Category:
+Service Name: Specialized Medical Equipment and Supplies

-Agency
+Agency 🗸

-Provider Type:

-Medical Equipment Supplier

-Provider Qualifications

-License (specify):

-Chapter 19.02 RCW (State law concerning business Licenses)
+Provider Type: Medical Equipment Supplier Provider Qualifications License (specify): Chapter 19.02 RCW (State law concerning business Licenses) Certificate (specify):

-Certificate (specify):

-Other Standard (specify):

-Contract Standards

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-State Operating Agency

-Frequency of Verification:

-Every 3 years
+Other Standard (specify): Contract Standards Verification of Provider Qualifications Entity Responsible for Verification: State Operating Agency Frequency of Verification: Every 3 years